Admirepowered/Zygisk_mod/README.md

-# Zygisk Next
+# Zygisk_mod

+My change to zygisk
+due to zygisk_next is closesource,there are some opensource implementation
-Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.
+Standalone implementation of Zygisk, providing Zygisk API support for KernelSU,Apatch and a replacement of Magisk's built-in Zygisk.

 ## Requirements